The key to operational success lies not only in addressing issues as they arise but also in proactively preventing potential problems.

 1. Assessing Organizational Goals and Priorities

-The initial step in creating a preventive maintenance plan is to assess and identify the unique goals and priorities of the organization.
-These goals may range from reducing downtime and increasing reliability to cutting costs and enhancing overall operational efficiency.
+The initial step in developing a preventive maintenance plan is to assess and identify the organization's unique goals and priorities.
+These may include reducing downtime, increasing reliability, and managing maintenance costs efficiently.
+By establishing clear objectives, businesses can create a structured preventive maintenance schedule that aligns with operational needs.

 2. Establishing Key Performance Indicators (KPIs)